Eb0nyR0se/Hack-the-Planet/docs/README.md

 #
 **GPIO Connections:**

-To use this application with alligator clip to breadboard jumper wires (without an amplifier board or breadboard), connect the wires directly to the following GPIO pins on the Flipper Zero:
+To use this application with alligator clip to breadboard jumper wires (without an amplifier board), connect the wires directly to the following GPIO pins on the Flipper Zero:

 Pin 2 (PA7) → Electrode A (Positive / Signal Input)